 Myths That Harm Nature : How Science Corrects the Narrative

-In the pursuit to protect our planet, well-meaning intentions can sometimes be misguided by myths about conservation.
+Myths that harm nature can often misguide well-meaning efforts to protect our planet, leading to actions that may do more harm than good.
 These misconceptions, can ruin the efforts to restoring ecosystems, protecting biodiversity, and mitigating climate change.
 The ideas like “planting trees is always good” to the incorrect idea that humans should stay away from nature, these myths often do more harm than good.

 It is a common misconception that planting trees always benefits the environment.
 While tree planting can help fight against deforestation and restoring ecosystems, poorly planned efforts can do more harm than good.
 Planting non-native species, creating monocultures, or introducing trees into ecosystems such as grasslands or peatlands can disrupt biodiversity, deplete water resources, and even release stored carbon.
 Understanding the variation of where, how, and what to plant is essential to ensure that tree planting efforts truly support ecological health and sustainability.